Come plague, storm or bomb, most U.S. states unprepared: report

-NEW YORK (Reuters) - If you’re someone who worries about how first responders and hospitals in your town would perform after a hurricane like Sandy, a Joplin tornado, an anthrax mailing, an outbreak of bird flu or other health threat, a new study has some pointers: stay away from Kansas and Montana.
+NEW YORK, Dec 19 (Reuters) - If you’re someone who worries about how first responders and hospitals in your town would perform after a hurricane like Sandy, a Joplin tornado, an anthrax mailing, an outbreak of bird flu or other health threat, a new study has some pointers: stay away from Kansas and Montana.

 But you might want to consider moving to Maryland, Mississippi, North Carolina, Vermont or Wisconsin.